College of Nursing and City of Warman Collaborative Health Services Initiative

 The University of Saskatchewan College of Nursing has partnered with the City of Warman to assess the type and amount of health services shortfall and to develop a plan for addressing the gaps, with the ultimate goal of enhancing the health of their community.

 What is being done to determine the need for this initiative?

-Working closely with the City of Warman and surrounding area, making sure to engage residents wherever possible, a community assessment of the current and five-year projected primary health care needs for the City of Warman and surrounding area is currently taking place.
-This assessment is led by city representatives, in partnership with the College of Nursing and School of Public Health, with the end goal of completing the assessment in March 2017.
-Results will be posted at the bottom of this page when they are available.
+Working closely with the City of Warman and surrounding area, making sure to engage residents wherever possible, a community assessment of the current and five-year projected primary health care needs for the City of Warman and surrounding area has been completed.
+This assessment was led by city representatives, in partnership with the College of Nursing and School of Public Health.

 What is the proposed end result of the collaboration?

 The innovative opportunity being explored through this partnership is the development of a Nurse Practitioner (NP)-led Interprofessional Academic Faculty Practice Clinic in the City of Warman.
 In addition to enhancing the health care services currently provided in the community, this clinic will also provide an optimal setting for student practice experiences, as well as community-based, patient and family led research partnerships that will guide ongoing evaluation and improvement of the health services that are provided.

 Although a stand-alone clinic is the overall end-goal of the collaboration, a smaller, simplified version of the larger clinic may be necessary in the beginning.